clj-pdf/clj-pdf/README.md

 ## Usage

+`(pdf in out)`

+`in` can be either a vector containing the document or an input stream.
+If `in` is an input stream then the forms will be read sequentially from it.

-`write-doc` will produce a PDF given a vector which defines the document and write it to out which can be either a string, in which case it's treated as a file name, or an output stream.
+`out` can be either a string, in which case it's treated as a file name, or an output stream.

-`stream-doc` takes input and output streams, then sequentially reads and appends the forms from the input stream to the output stream.
 NOTE: using the :pages option will cause the complete document to reside in memory as it will need to be post processed.

 ## Document Format